troyw1987/hyprland/README.md

 While setting the terminal to ZSH, you must type `exit` afterwards to continue the install.

-While copying the config, greetd may enable and

 # Post Installation:

 You may have to reconfigure hyprland configuration for your monitors.